 Entry Requirements (COVID Tests & Vaccinations)

-Secondly, you are required to fill out an entry statement form within 48 hours before your flight to Israel.
-On arrival in Israel, you must take a further PCR test before leaving the airport.
+You are required to fill out an entry statement form within 48 hours before your flight to Israel.

 At Tel Aviv Ben Gurion Airport